ONLYOFFICE/onlyoffice-telegram/README.md

 5. **Get the final file back**
    When you finish editing and close the editor, the bot automatically sends the updated file back into the Telegram chat.

-> **Note**: The editing link will deactivate once the modified file is sent.
+> **Note** The editing link will deactivate once the modified file is sent.
 To reopen the file, simply reply to the message containing the file with any text.

 That’s it — no downloads, no chaos.
 Everything inside Telegram.